-In 2015, the Oxford Dictionary added the verb “MacGyver,” meaning to make or repair (an object) in an improvised or inventive way, making use of whatever items are at hand.
+In 2015, the Oxford Dictionary added the verb MacGyver.
+It means to make or repair (an object) in an improvised or inventive way, making use of whatever items are at hand.
 MacGyver was a creative and inventive fictional TV character from the late eighties.
 He crafted ingenious solutions using ordinary objects to solve problems or get out of a jam.

-While “just-in-case” and “what-if” items don’t appear on many travellers’ packing lists, my MacGyver kit weighing just 50 grams (less than 2 ounces) more than justifies its place on mine.
+“Just-in-case” and “what-if” items don’t appear on many travellers’ packing lists.
+My MacGyver kit weighing just 50 grams (less than 2 ounces) more than justifies its place on mine.

 MacGyver kit contents

 Sewing kit.
 One needle and some clear (also called monofilament or invisible) thread are all that’s needed.
 Skip the kits with several needles, threads of different colours, and assorted sewing aids.

 Plastic-coated twist ties.
 Secure zippers or luggage tags, tame charging cords, or fasten a loose button.
 Use as a temporary shoelace, or to replace a screw in eyeglasses.

 Duct tape.
 Leave the roll at home and pack a small amount by wrapping it around a sturdy core.
 Travelling with duct tape describes the many uses of this versatile item.

 Dental floss.
 It’s strong enough to use as a shoelace, fishing line or clothesline.
 It’s stronger than thread, useful for mending jobs requiring a tougher approach.
 Fix eyeglasses after the screw holding the frame together goes missing.
 Repair a broken necklace or bracelet.
 Fasten a piece of cloth to a leaky tap or shower head to silence an annoying drip.
 It can substitute as a knife for cutting cheese, fruit, hard-boiled eggs, bread or pastries.